spacecr4zygamer/spacecr4zygamer/README.md

-Most works I create are not on this website, those that are likely useless for anyone and just fun projects from myself.
+Most works I create are not on this website, those that are, are likely useless for anyone and just fun projects from myself.

 Currently not active on here